lucasm/lucasm/README.md

 **Tech Lead & Frontend Software Specialist, based in Brazil.**

 Strong experience building and leading mission-critical, large-scale web applications and platforms used by millions of users and handling millions of BRL in daily transactions.

-I specialize in Frontend Architecture, Design Systems, the React ecosystem, Accessibility, Performance, and scalable engineering practices — helping teams and products grow sustainably.
+I specialize in Frontend Architecture, Design Systems, the React ecosystem, Accessibility, Performance, and scalable engineering practices, helping teams and products grow sustainably

-### 🚀 Projects
+### Featured Projects

 <ul>
   <li> 🟡